ddvk/remarkable-hacks/README.md

 *The files are offered without any warranty and you will be violating the reMarkable SA EULA by using them.
 There may be bugs, you may loose data, etc.*

-*The only guarantee is, that there is no ill intened code*
+*The only guarantee is, that there is no ill intended code*

 ![Screenshot](docs/images/screenshot.png)